Pole Barn Lighting Guide: Layouts, Lumens & Solutions

 2. Linear / Tube Lights

-led-barn-light-T5These are long, rectangular fixtures, similar to the old fluorescent shop lights but much more durable.
+led-barn-light-T5These are long, rectangular fixtures, similar to traditional fluorescent tube fixtures but engineered with much higher durability for post-frame buildings.

 ü Best For: Low to Medium Ceilings (8 ft to 14 ft) or Long Aisles.